 The condensed consolidated balance sheet as of June 30, 2012, the condensed consolidated statements of operations and comprehensive loss for the three and six months ended June 30, 2012 and 2011, the condensed consolidated statement of cash flows for the six months ended June 30, 2012 and 2011 and the condensed consolidated statement of operations, comprehensive loss and cash flows for the period from August 13, 1996 (inception) to June 30, 2012, and all related disclosures contained in the accompanying notes are unaudited.
 The condensed consolidated balance sheet as of December 31, 2011 is derived from the audited consolidated financial statements included in the 2011 Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC").
 The condensed consolidated financial statements are presented on the basis of accounting principles that are generally accepted in the United States ("GAAP") for interim financial information and in accordance with the rules and regulations of the SEC.
 Accordingly, they do not include all the information and footnotes required by accounting principles generally accepted in the United States for a complete set of financial statements.
-In the opinion of management, all adjustments, which include normal recurring adjustments necessary to present fairly the condensed consolidated balance sheet as of June 30, 2012, and the results of operations, comprehensive loss for the three and six months ended June 30, 2012 and 2011 and for the period from August 13, 1996 (inception) to June 30, 2012, and the consolidated statements of cash flows for the six months ended June 30, 2012 and 2011 and for the period from August 13, 1996 (inception) to June 30, 2012, have been made.
+In the opinion of management, all adjustments, which include normal recurring adjustments necessary to present fairly the condensed consolidated balance sheet as of June 30, 2012, and the results of operations, comprehensive loss for the three and six months ended June 30, 2012 and 2011 and for the period from August 13, 1996 (inception) to June 30, 2012, have been made.
 The interim results for the three months ended June 30, 2012 are not necessarily indicative of the results to be expected for the year ending December 31, 2012 or for any other year.
-The condensed consolidated financial statements should be read in conjunction with the audited consolidated financial state
+The condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the accompanying notes for the year ended December 31, 2011, included in the Company's Annual Report on Form 10-K filed with the SEC.